My sister and I have both successfully used oil of oregano to treat toenail fungus. Here I share our experiences.

-The symptoms are pretty easy to spot and include a thickening and discoloration of the toenails.
+The symptoms are pretty easy to spot and include thickening and discoloration of the toenails.
 It may start with one nail and spread to the others over an extended period of time.
-Not only are our toes close together, they are also confined throughout the day inside socks and shoes.
+Not only are our toes close together, but they are also confined throughout the day inside socks and shoes.
 This is how fungal infections like nail fungus and athlete’s foot spread quickly to all the toes.

 Like any infection, the earlier it gets treated the better.
 The best time to treat an infection is at the first sighting of a white stripe or discoloration of the infected toenail.
-However, even if you've had it for awhile and it covers the whole toenail, it can still be treated.
+However, even if you've had it for a while and it covers the whole toenail, it can still be treated.

 Treating With Oil of Oregano